openhealthcare/opal/doc/docs/reference/subrecords.md

 For this case, when a `Patient` is created, an empty `Demographics` instance will automatically be created.

+### Subrecord._list_limit

+Integer to indicate the maximum number of entries to display in list view for this model.
+Useful for record types where many entries will accrue, or where display is particularly verbose.

+    class BloodPressureReading(EpisodeSubrecord):
+        _list_limit = 3

 ### Subrecord._modal

 String to indicate a non-default modal size to be used for editing this `Subrecord`.